beauty, Hair Care, health and wellness, music, parenting, That girl in the red coat, Uncategorized, Women, writing

 Before you go and nominate me for Mother of the Year, let me be the first to admit that I can really put my foot in it and say the wrong thing.
 I am strong willed and have a hard time admitting a wrong.
 That being said, I have to remind myself that I am the parent.
 I am the adult.
 I know better and must do better.
 I admit to my daughter when I have over stepped my bounds.
 I do apologize for my words if they felt unkind.
 I explain my intentions and hope that she believes me.
 As parents we have no control over what our children do once they leave the house, we can only hope that we have taught them well and that they carry on those lessons once they have crossed the threshold. …oh, and throwing a flat iron is never the solution.

-Beauty, communication, health and wellness, That girl in the red coat, Uncategorized, writing
+beauty, communication, health and wellness, That girl in the red coat, Uncategorized, writing

 A Christmas Wish from That girl in the red coat